Session Management Guide

 - If no

-is provided, or if retrieval failed, a new session is created usingsession_service.create_session()
+session_idis provided, or if retrieval failed, a new session is created usingsession_service.create_session().

 - If a